mstrand1/Identifying-hentaigana-w-unsupervised-learning/README.md

+**If the notebook fails to load, please use this viewer:** https://nbviewer.org/github/mwstrand/Identifying-hentaigana-w-unsupervised-learning/blob/main/Hentaigana%20Analysis.ipynb

 Note: This project is finished for the most part, but I intend to formalize it with more detailed descriptions and explainations when I have time.

 The Kuzushiji-49 dataset contains 232,365 Japanese characters in the training data.
 The original author of this dataset states there may be mulitiple ways of writing certain characters (called Hentaigana, a typical feature of ancient Japanese writing).